skye-git/mavros/README.md

 MAVLink extendable communication node for ROS.

-- Since 2014-08-11 this repository contains several packages.
-- Since 2014-11-02 hydro support splited from master to hydro-devel branch.
-- Since 2015-03-04 all packages also dual licensed under terms of BSD license.
-- Since 2015-08-10 all messages moved to mavros\_msgs package
-- Since 2016-02-05 (v0.17) frame conversion changed again

 mavros package
 --------------

-It is the main package, please see it's [README][mrrm].
+It is the main package, please see it's README.
-Here you may read [installation instructions][inst].

 mavros\_extras package
 ----------------------

-This package contain some extra nodes and plugins for mavros, please see it's [README][exrm].
+This package contain some extra nodes and plugins for mavros, please see it's README.

 libmavconn package
 ------------------

-This package contain mavconn library, see it's [README][libmc].
+This package contain mavconn library, see it's README.
 LibMAVConn may be used outside of ROS environment.